Cork & Kerry – Guided Walking Tour – 8 Days

 Guided Walking Tour – Cork & Kerry – Beara Peninsula, The Ring of Kerry & Dingle

-On arrival at Dublin Airport, Footfalls Walking Holidays takes you on an eight-day guided hiking adventure in Counties Cork and Kerry on part of the famous Wild Atlantic Way.
+On arrival at Dublin Airport, Footfalls Walking Holidays takes you on an eight-day guided walking/hiking adventure in Counties Cork and Kerry on part of the famous Wild Atlantic Way.

 This walking tour begins on the beautiful, remote and rather undiscovered Beara Peninsula.
 The next section of the tour takes you over Healy Pass, a winding mountain road between Adrigole in County Cork and Lauragh in County Kerry, down to the famous town of Killarney.
 The final part of the tour will take you to the Dingle Peninsula, well known for its stunning beauty, ancient heritage, incredible cuisine, and dedication to tradition.